getraid/JapaneseLearningLogPy/README.md

 ![Image that shows a jll page](./.github/readme-images/JLL.png)

-Required / Programmed with: Python 3.9
+Required / Programmed with: Python 3.9, Node v12

 ## Setup
 Clone the repository to your server with `git clone http://codeserver/rapidraid/JapaneseLearningLogPy.git`